-EU innovation performance versus global competitors in 2023 (% relative to the EU innovation performance)

-Change of global innovation performance from 2016-2023 (difference in scores relative to that of the EU in 2016)
+EU innovation performance versus global competitors in 2023 Figure 11: Innovation performance, EU vs competitors, global change Change of global innovation performance from 2016-2023 (difference in scores relative to that of the EU in 2016)

 Colours show performance relative to that of the EU in 2023.
 Orange-yellow: below EU performance; light blue: above EU performance.